 Of the East

 2nd Note: When Mar Eshai Shimun XXIII said that the Peshitta is without change or revision, he is stating that the Peshitta isn't a revision from an Aramaic translation of the Greek New Testament and that the integrity of the Aramaic Peshitta text hasn't been changed.
 However, the Peshitta text has been changed in two areas.
 The original Peshitta text was written in the square Aramaic or Biblical Hebrew text.
 We know this because the Church Fathers mention Matthew, Paul and Luke, and say that those authors wrote their books or letters in the Hebrew language or in Hebrew letters.
 That script only used the yod to show the future tense and hence that leads us to the second change, which is the use of the nun instead of the yod to show the future tense; to match the different script.
 No words were changed.
-The Targums by Jonathan ben (the son of) Uzziel (circa 50 BCE) have the same grammar as the Peshitta with the exception of using the yod instead of the nun to show the future tense.
+The Targums by Onqelos (c.
+110 CE), who lived from (c.
+35 -120 CE), have the same grammar as the Peshitta with the exception of using the yod instead of the nun to show the future tense.
 Again, the Peshitta originally used the yod; and hence the Peshitta represents Aramaic grammar for the first century.
 Additionally, the cursive Estrangela Aramaic script has never been the script for Hebrew; but the block Ashshuri (Assyrian) script has.
 The Peshitta Bible (Old & New Testaments) adopted the Estrangela script in the 5th century.

 3rd Note: Because of persecutions, wars and illiteracy; a lot of Aramaic speakers don’t know their own history concerning the originality of the Peshitta New Testament.
 That is, however, changing fast.